Ron Reedy

-Ronald Reedy is an American businessman, scientist and researcher.
+Ronald Reedy was an American businessman, scientist and researcher.
 In the semiconductor industry, he advanced silicon on sapphire (SOS) and CMOS technology.
+Reedy died in 2025.

 Education

 In 1969, Reedy graduated from the United States Naval Academy in Annapolis with a BSEE.
 He then earned a MSEE degree from Naval Postgraduate School in Monterey.
 In 1983, he received his Ph.D. in EE & Applied Physics from UC San Diego.

 Career

 Reedy began his career at the NOSC (US Naval Ocean Systems Center) where he worked on silicon CMOS processing.
 In 1988, Reedy along with NOSC colleagues Mark Burgener and Graham Garcia published a research paper in IEEE Electron Device Letters that proved that SOS films thinned to 100 nm were suitable for application to high-performance down-scaled CMOS circuitry.
 It was with this advancement that Reedy decided to commercialize the technology.
 Their research findings were instrumental to the industry and have since been cited in 13 IEEE research papers and 58 patents.